Kawasaki Disease Triggered by a Vaccine

 Other factors researchers have noticed are that it appears most often in the late winter or early spring.
 Additionally, there are certain risk factors that make people more likely to contract Kawasaki disease.
 These groups are:

-Children of Asian or Pacific Island descent (such as Japanese or Korean)
+- Children of Asian or Pacific Island Descent (such as Japanese or Korean)

-Is it Curable?
+Is Kawasaki Disease Curable?

 Yes, Kawasaki disease is curable.
 It is treated with a medicine called intravenous immunoglobulin, or IVIG.
 IVIG for Kawasaki disease is made of blood from donors mixed with large doses of aspirin.
 Because the treatment is administered through an IV, it typically requires a hospital stay.